tofuse/devart-template/project_posts/2014-03-28-Exhibition.md

 ####Installation

-The installation consists of 2 images showing the visualisation of the X and Y chromosome of the human dna.
+The installation consists of two images showing the visualisation of the X and Y chromosome of the human dna.
 Additionally visitors can navigate through the visualisation of the human genome using a large touchscreen.
 The artists aim is to offer access to our dna as the source code of our organisms and encourage discourse about the consequences latest developments in genomics might have to our society and the way we live our lifes.

 ##Images of X and Y Chromosomes